Facebook

 Key observations: Insights from 2023

-Based on our analysis ACS 2019-2023 5-Year Estimates, we present the following observations: - All workers, aged 15 years and older: In Columbia, the median income for all workers aged 15 years and older, regardless of work hours, was $31,333 for males and $25,899 for females.
+Based on our analysis ACS 2019-2023 5-Year Estimates, we present the following observations: - All workers, aged 15 years and older: In Columbia, while the Census reported a median income of $13,933 for all female workers aged 15 years and older, data for males in the same category was unavailable due to an insufficient number of sample observations.

 When available, the data consists of estimates from the U.S. Census Bureau American Community Survey (ACS) 2019-2023 5-Year Estimates.
 All incomes have been adjusting for inflation and are presented in 2023-inflation-adjusted dollars.